balusreekanth/click2call/README.md

 at any time.
 - If you choose to use AMI method and host all files on your remote website then make sure you open Asterisk manager interfacre port to your webserver IP.
 - If you  choose to use CALLFILES METHOD , then make sure script has write permissions  to asterisk outgoing directory .
+- Place ext_click2call.conf.  file in /etc/asterisk and replace with your outgoing trunk name

 # Need help ?